vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-process.md

 There is a makefile task, `generate-package-repo`, that generates the package repository from this file. `kapp-controller` currently expects the package repositories to be in the format of an imgpkgBundle.
 This task will generate that bundle.
-When the task is executed, `make generate-package-repo REPO=main`, the following steps are performed:
+When the task is executed, `make generate-package-repo CHANNEL=main`, the following steps are performed:

 * Create `addons/repos/generated/main` directory
 * Create `addons/repos/generated/main/.imgpkg` for imgpkg